-Parents who would like more information about the student support roles and responsibilities are invited to contact the Head of Department - Wellbeing on the school phone number.
+Parents who would like more information about the student support roles and responsibilities are invited to contact the Deputy Principal - Wellbeing on the school phone number.

-Role What they do Indigenous Liaison Officer provides educational counselling and support services to Aboriginal and/or Torres Strait Islander students, their families and communities.
+ROLE WHAT THEY DO Indigenous Liaison Officer provides educational counselling and support services to Aboriginal and/or Torres Strait Islander students, their families and communities.
 Community Elder provides support and advice for students, staff and families in order to enhance the educational experience for Indigenous and non-Indigenous students.
-Deans of Year Level supports the implementation of the Learning and Wellbeing Plan to promote an inclusive, positive school culture lead role in the implementation of Pastoral Care initiatives in their relevant year level Promotes school pride and belonding, and champions the Cavroadian spirit Enhances positive relationships and support for every student.
+Deans of Year Level supports the implementation of the Learning and Wellbeing Plan to promote an inclusive, positive school culture lead role in the implementation of Pastoral Care initiatives in their relevant year level Promotes school pride and belonging, and champions the Cavroadian spirit Enhances positive relationships and support for every student.
 Guidance Officers provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
 Head of Department Teaching and Learning - Pathways and Performance (Senior School) supports students pathway planning for the senior years and post school monitors attendance, behaviour and academic data and works with various teams in the school to organise intervention and support School-Based Youth Health Nurse provides individual health consultations with assessment, support, health information and referral options related to: healthy eating and exercise relationships personal and family problems feeling sad, worried and angry sexual health smoking, alcohol and other drugs.
-Head of Department Teaching and Learning - Wellbeing Leads the implementation of the Learning and Wellbeing Plan to promote an inclusive, positive school culture Implementation of the schools Peer support and Pastoral Care Programs Coordinates Student Wellbeing team and access to school resourcing Coordinates intervention programs across the school
+Deputy Principal - Wellbeing • Leads the implementation of the Learning and Wellbeing Plan to promo inclusive, positive school culture • Implementation of the schools Peer support and Pastoral Care Programs • Coordinates Student Wellbeing team and access to school resourcing • Coordinates intervention programs across the school Disability Services Qu Child and Youth Men Queensland Health tal Health nunities (Child Safety Services) ervice